 Marvel at the dramatic landscape features like Percé Rock and the red rock shores.

-There are plenty of opportunities for hiking, biking, water activities, and wildlife viewing including birdwatching and whale-watching.
+There are plenty of opportunities for hiking, biking, water activities, and wildlife viewing, including birdwatching and whale-watching.

 Learn about the rich diverse cultures of English Loyalists, Acadians, the Basque, the Irish, Jersey Islanders, and First Nations peoples.